OpenGuide/Java-Guide-for-Beginners/README.md

 # Java-Guide-for-Beginners
- This will be an Open Guide for all beginners in Python !
+ This will be an Open Guide for all beginners in Java !
 You can read and learn simple Java codes here , and whats more interesting is that you can even Contribute !!!

 #Add whatever sample program you feel like is necessary for a beginner and make sure to add enough comments so that a beginner understands just by reading what each line of the code does !